coduction/famulex/libs/shared/ui/README.md

-# web-shared-layout
+# shared-ui

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test web-shared-layout` to execute the unit tests.
+Run `nx test shared-ui` to execute the unit tests.